24 hour coding people

 RGU Hack is a hackathon where participants have 24 hours to create a hack in response to challenges set by organisers and sponsors of the event.
-Code, hack, walk, run, crawl your way to the final presentation.
+Design, code, hack, walk, run, crawl your way to the final presentation.
 It’s a pretty simple concept but can yield some amazing results.

 We were one of the sponsors this year which meant alongside presenting what we do as a company, we proposed a challenge for the students to undertake.
-As a design agency approaching an event which in the past has been largely code-based, we wanted to create a challenge that captured who and what we are as a company, incorporating the three key main elements of DAC: design, animation, code.
+As a design-led agency approaching an event which in the past has been largely code based, we wanted to create a challenge that captured who and what we are as a company, incorporating the three key elements of DAC: design, animation, code.

 We proposed the challenge of creating a musical instrument in the browser, entitled ‘instrument.explorer.’
 We wanted students to get creative, think about animation, interaction and most importantly have fun.
 We encouraged them to either recreate an already existing instrument, making use of the advantages that pixels might have over a physical object or create a completely new instrument.
 Our criteria was a website with either a performative or educational aspect to it.
 The rest was up to them.